Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEDT.

 What Size Solar Panel To Charge a 100Ah Battery?

-Actually, you can charge a 100Ah battery with a 3-6 watts solar panel.
-However, this will take ages and can be an inconvenience if you're off grid camping or anywhere without access to a mains power.
+Actually, you can charge a 100Ah battery with a 3-6-watt solar panel.
+However, this will take ages and can be an inconvenience if you're off-grid camping or anywhere without access to mains power.
 You'd need something with a higher wattage to reduce the time you need for charging and this can easily be determined by this formula:

 Amp hours/peak sun hours = amps